Gilsland: Present

 Today the village is somewhat isolated with large tracts of forestry and high ground – laced with public footpaths, cycle trails and bridleways – to the north and south.
 The A69 east-west trunk road runs nearby, providing access to Hexham and Carlisle within half-an-hour by car, or the closer towns of Haltwhistle and Brampton in minutes.
-Bus services are plentiful from Easter to October with the AD122 service (a reference to the date Hadrian commenced the wall) running every 2 hours.
-In the winter months Gilsland is less well served by bus services, and the railway station has been closed for many years but there is now a campaign to reopen it.
-Following cuts by Carlisle City Council the village has had a further 2 buses, owned by Arriva and Stagecoach, removed from the bus schedule and only 2 buses a day are now guaranteed.
+Gilsland is poorly served by bus services.
+The AD122 service (a reference to the date Hadrian commenced the wall) used to call every 2 hours in summer but no longer visits.
+The 685 bus now bypasses the village.
+Only the 681 and the Border Rambler services still visit.
+Only 2 buses a day are now guaranteed.
+The railway station has been closed for many years and there is a campaign to reopen it.

 In the recent past, several small coalmines operated nearby, but occupation has mainly been in farming and building trades, also haulage, and a white-lining business is located in the village.
 Funding is currently being invested in the development and promotion of the area for tourism, and residents are increasingly offering flourishing 4 and 5-star rated B&B and Guest House accommodation.
 Some 100 local people earn part or whole of their living from tourism.
 Hadrian's Wall Heritage Limited – the body charged with maintaining the World Heritage Site corridor – estimate that visitor numbers (already circa 400,000 per annum) are set to rise 8% per annum over the next 3 years, which could be problematical, considering that current numbers are already causing damage to the main attraction.